tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_art_of_the_state.md

 # ('name', 'Sam')
 {% endhighlight %}

-Now, the "id" tuple appears first in the Console (before "name").
-The `sorted()` accepts additional arguments (such as reverse ordering).
-The Processing [reference](https://py.processing.org/reference/sorted.html) includes more information on the `sorted()` function.
+The "id" tuple now appears first in the Console (before "name").
+The `sorted()` function accepts additional arguments (such as `reverse` ordering).
+The Processing [reference](https://py.processing.org/reference/sorted.html) includes more information.

 ## Coffee Chart Task